AWS-Amazon Web Services Cloud Practitioner

 instance.
 It could be a multi-az environment, but we define that for

 Elastic Beanstalk, and it will do that automatically for us.
-From there, we will have
+From there,

 our environment launched, and our code will be running on that